-Key Actions 1: CREATE HIGH QUALITY STREETS
+1: CREATE HIGH QUALITY STREETS

 In preparing development proposals, it is often the case that the large majority of time and effort is spent on designing buildings.
-The design of streets can be neglected, with designers resorting to standard, uniform dimensions and materials.
+The design of streets can be neglected, with designers resorting to standard, uniform dimensions and materials that meet the requirements necessary for the highway authority to adopt the street.